getalp/UFSAC/README.md

 This repository contains:

-* The sense annotated corpora in UFSAC, the format described in the paper, in the folder **`corpus`**.
+* The sense annotated corpora in UFSAC, the format described in the paper, in the folder **`corpus`** (*and also available through direct links, see below*).
 Note that the files have been compressed using the tool `xz` and therefore needs to be decompressed with `unxz` or similar.

 * The source code of the Java API and the scripts described in the paper, in the folder **`java`**.